vikchaps/Zero-Fossil-Mobility/README.md

 **name**  the name for legends on figures

-# Example
+# Examples

-You want to compute the energy and power needed on a flat road (slope =0%) for a typical car of mass 1000 kg :
+**Typical thermal car consumption** You want to compute the energy and power needed on a flat road (slope =0%) for a typical car of mass 1000 kg :

 OdG(0,1000);